What exactly is a DCP?

 What kind of file do you need from me to create my DCP?

 The simple answer is a HD (1920x1080), 2K, or 4K file in ProRes 4444 at 23.98 or 24fps.
 Audio should be 3.0 LRC (Left, Right, Center) or 5.1 Surround (Left, Right, Center, LFE, Left Surround, Right Surround) for Academy qualification.
 Audio should also be 24 bit, 48 kHz.
-A DCP can be made with a 2.0 stereo mix but surround and a three channel mix are recommended.
+A DCP can be made with a 2.0 stereo mix but surround or a three channel mix are recommended.
 Can we make a DCP from other file types or frame rates?
 Yes, but these are the most common.
 If you have another file type just let us know.

 What's the difference between all the drives?